bDunph/avr_iml_demo/README.md

 # obj_#3 - Bryan Dunphy

+This repository contains the source code for the immersive audiovisual composition [obj_#3](https://youtu.be/RdvezMCTt-I).

 This is an interactive virtual reality sculpture built using the ImmersAV toolkit.
 It can be built and installed by following the instructions here: